bigfix/developer.bigfix.com/site/reference/operators.md

 # &lt;time interval&gt; * &lt;rate&gt; : floating point

-Multiplies a &amp;lt;time interval&amp;gt; by a &amp;lt;rate&amp;gt;, producing a floating point number.
+Multiplies a &lt;time interval&lt; by a &lt;rate&lt;, producing a floating point number.

 # &lt;time interval&gt; + &lt;date&gt; : date

-Adds a time interval (days, hours, minutes, seconds) to a date to create a new date.Example: current date + time interval &amp;quot;7 days&amp;quot; - Returns the date a week from now.
+Adds a time interval (days, hours, minutes, seconds) to a date to create a new date.Example: current date + time interval "7 days" - Returns the date a week from now.

 # &lt;time interval&gt; + &lt;day of month&gt; : day of month